gravitational/gravity/docs/6.x/testplan.md

 ### Application Catalog

 This section covers the application catalog features.
-It requires an Ops Center.
+It requires a Hub.

 #### Building & Publishing